vmware/differential-datalog/doc/tutorial/tutorial.md

 We group records in the `Parcel` stream by `zip`, extract the `weight` field from each record and sum up the weights using the `sum_with_multiplicities` function.
-This function differs from the `group_sum` function from the standard libraries in that it takes into account multiplicities of records in the group.
-Recall that each record in the group has a multiplicity (we use the term "multiplicity" instead of "weight" here to avoid confusion with parce weights), which indicates how many times the record appears in the input relation or stream.
+This function differs from the `group_sum` function from the standard library in that it takes into account multiplicities of records in the group.
+Recall that each record in the group has a multiplicity (we use the term "multiplicity" instead of "weight" here to avoid confusion with parcel weights), which indicates how many times the record appears in the input relation or stream.
 Multiplicities are important when dealing with streams, since streams can contain multiple identical values.
 In our example, multiple parcels with